An Average Movie-Goer’s Review

 In the house, Hannah enters her room and discovers her camera is mysteriously back on her desk.
-Checking the videos, she finds one from Tommy telling her he loves her, the video that Ray took when she first met him, and another video of the family sleeping as a distorted male voice narrates their tour of the house.
+Checking the videos she finds one from Tommy telling her he loves her, the video that Ray took when she first met him, and another video of the family sleeping as a distorted male voice narrates a tour of the house.

 Assuming it was Ray who took the video, John bangs on Ray’s door but there’s no answer.
 Looking through his window he sees the house is virtually empty save for a couple of sleeping bags and some lawn chairs.
 It turns out Ray and his wife were squatters.

 Hannah arrives back at the house and doesn’t notice Ray hiding in the hallway.
-While Hannah changes, Ray watches her from the hallway and doesn’t notice the attic door opening.
-He’s then attacked by another intruder who places a bag over his head and stabs him in the head with the claw end of a hammer.
+While she changes, Ray watches her from the hallway and doesn’t notice the attic door opening.
+He’s then attacked by another intruder who places a bag over his head and jams the claw end of a hammer into it.
 Hannah hears none of this and doesn’t notice the killer drag Ray into the attic.

 The next day Hannah enters the garage where it looks like she’s made absolutely no progress and is surprised by Tommy.
 Since Hannah’s parents are gone, teenagers gonna teenager, and the two have sex not realizing the killer is watching them from Hannah’s closet.